kingluddite/web-dev-notes/backend/node/004n-wes-bos-node/05-geolocation/02-geocode-data-google-maps.md

 ```

 * We will use ES6
-* We don't have ES6 in `node.js` yet but we do have ES6 in `webpack` and it can compile it out for us
+* We don't have ES6 in `node.js` yet
+* But we do have ES6 in `webpack` and it can compile it out for us

 ## Beware of the order discrepancy between Google and MongoDB
 **notice order of arguments**